 Many portlets can be placed on a single page by users (if they have permission) or portal administrators.
 For example, a page in a community site could have a calendar portlet for community events, an announcements portlet for important announcements, and a bookmarks portlet for links of interest to the community.
 You can drag and drop to reposition and resize portlets on a page without altering any portlet code.
 Alternatively, a single portlet can take up an entire page if it’s the only app you need on that page.
 For example, message boards or Wikis with complex user interfaces are best suited on their own pages.
 In short, portlets alleviate many of the traditional pain points associated with developing Java-based web apps.

 Portlets handle requests in multiple phases.
 This makes portlets much more flexible than servlets.
 Each portlet phase executes different operations:

-- Action: In response to a user action, the Action phase performs some operations that change the portlet’s state.
+- Action: In response to a user action, the Action phase performs operations that change the portlet’s state.
 The Action phase can also trigger events that are processed by the Event phase.
 Following the Action phase and optional Event phase, the Render phase then regenerates the portlet’s contents.

 - Event: Processes events triggered in the Action phase.
-Events are used for inter-process communication (IPC).
+Events are used for inter-portlet communication (IPC).
 Once the portlet processes all events, the portal calls the Render phase on all portlets on the page.

-- Resource-serving: Serves a resource independent from the rest of the lifecycle.
+- Resource-serving: Serves a resource independently from the rest of the lifecycle.
 This lets a portlet serve dynamic content without running the Render phase on all portlets on a page.
 The Resource-serving phase handles AJAX requests.

 Compared to servlets, portlets also have some other key differences.
 Since